 Spirit's unsuccessful attempt to sue for plagiarism followed other charges of appropriation by Led Zeppelin, but what about when it's the other way around?

-20 Years Ago: The Black Crowes Experiment With ‘Three Snakes and One Charm’
+Why the Black Crowes Started Over on ‘Three Snakes and One Charm’

 The Day David Bowie and Iggy Pop Were Busted for Marijuana